unicamp-sensing/unicamp-sensing/hard/testing_files/README.md

 This section revolves around the finality of each folder and file within the Testing Grounds.

 ### The **run_tests.sh** script
 This is the core of the testing enviroment.
 It will automate the compilation and loading of the testing sketches contained in `\tests`.
 The script can also be used to setup the testing environment and to install libraries listed in `libraries.txt`.
+The bash script must have execution permition to be used.
+- Give execution permition to the script with `chmod +x run_tests`
+- Execute the script with `./path-to-folde\run_tests`

-Format: `run_script.sh PORT [FLAGS]`
+Format: `run_script.sh [options] serial-port`
  - PORT:
     - Contains the path of the serial port I/O file (EX: `/dev/ttyUSB0`).
  - Flags: